iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 <div class="caption">
     Figure 10.
 The Deep sea environment.
 Taken from <d-cite key="osband2020bsuite"></d-cite>.
 </div>
-The agent starts at the the top left corner and its goal is to reach the bottom right corner.
+The agent starts at the top left corner and its goal is to reach the bottom right corner.
 At each time step the agent descends one row.
 The agent can either go left or right.
 There's a small penalty of going right which is $$ −0.01/N $$ while going left just gives a reward of zero.
 The agent receives a reward of 1 if it finds the treasure at the bottom right corner.
 The max number of steps in the environment is $$N$$.
 Therefore, the optimal policy is to go right at every time step ignoring the greedy action.
 In our experiments we set $$N=10$$.